 Even infants respond to music.
 Babies also like to move.
 Put your favorite album on.
 Take the baby in your arms and move around with them.
 Try out different dance moves at various times.
 Sway from side to side at first and then start moving back and forth or even make little hops as the music continues.

-Listening to music enables babies to hear songs that will help them develop their language skills further.
+Listening to music enables babies to hear songs that will further develop their language skills.
 Moving with a parent encourages safe exploration of the world from a protected perch.

 Sing a Lullaby